revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-14.Write a Program to check if two arrays are equal in Python?
+14.Write a Program to check if two arrays are equal in Python.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)